Covid-19 Information For International Students

 You must travel directly to your quarantine accommodation from the airport by personal car, taxi, limousine, or rideshare service.
 A mask or other face covering should be work during this entire trip.

-Taxis are available are available at the taxi stand located outside the International Arrivals area at Vancouver International Airport.
+Taxis are available at the taxi stand located outside the International Arrivals area at Vancouver International Airport.
 Ridesharing services or premium limousine services are also available.

 If you plan to stay at a hotel that operates a complimentary airport courtesy shuttle, you may be able to use that service (check with the hotel in advance).